 A steaming cup of coffee

-Turkish Boza is a smoothie like fermented drink that is mainly based on bulgur and yeast.
+Boza is one of the oldest Turkish drinks and is made from fermented grains, mainly bulgur and yeast.
 It has a sweet and tangy flavor that everyone finds addictive!
 It is typically sold in winter although it’s not a hot drink.
 It’s associated with cold days and snow because it has a warming effect.

 Click here for how to make Turkish Boza